truehand/azureml-genomics/README.md

 https://learn.microsoft.com/en-us/azure/machine-learning/concept-data

-In this example, the human reference genome, hg38, is defined in AzureML as a versioned, centrally dataset in our ML workspace, which in turns point to a publicly available file.
+In this example, the human reference genome, hg38, is defined in AzureML as a versioned, centrally registered dataset in our ML workspace, which in turns point to a publicly available file.
 Also as input, I have a few input fastq files in my Azure ML workspaces’ default datastore.

 ![human reference genome](./images/human_ref_dataset.png)